farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 }
 ```

-Modules importing modules using top-level await have to be transformed to async modules as well, see example below.
+Modules importing modules using top-level await have to be transformed to async modules as well.
+See the example below.

-Source code of modules imported modules which used top-level await:
+Source code of modules importing modules that used top-level await:

 ```js
 // foo.async.js